Earn up to 3.35% APY2. No account fees. No minimum balances.

 By leveraging the insights provided by your software, you move from simply recording transactions to actively managing and optimizing your property’s financial health.

-Managing rental property finances effectively is key to improving the average cash flow from rental property—and it starts with moving beyond spreadsheets.
+Managing rental property finances effectively is key to improving the average cash flow from each rental property—and it starts with moving beyond spreadsheets.
 A dedicated cash flow management platform saves time, reduces errors, and gives you real-time insights to make smarter financial decisions.

-Don’t let cash flow stay a mystery.
 Get started with Baselane today and take full control of your rental property finances—freeing up time and maximizing your returns.

 FAQs